czbiohub-sf/iohub/README.md

 In the following, we demonstrate how to run `waveorder` for simulation and reconstruction. <br>

-a) In the terminal, switch to the environment with ReconstructOrder installed
+1) In the terminal, switch to the environment with waveorder installed
 >  ```buildoutcfg
 >  conda activate <your-environment-name>
 >  ```

-b) Navigate to the repository folder:
+2) Navigate to the repository folder:
 >  ```buildoutcfg
 >  cd waveorder/example
 >  ```

-c) Open jupyter notebook or lab to run the simulation/reconstruction notebook in the folder:
+3) Open jupyter notebook or lab to run the simulation/reconstruction notebook in the folder:
 >  ```buildoutcfg
 >  jupyter notebook
 >  ```